gnsrikanth/penetration-testing-codes/README.md

 # penetration-testing-codes
-Codes helpful for doing penetration testing
+Codes helpful to do penetration testing